twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/appendix%zh.rst

 1. Original khandha (the body) 2.
 Arising khandha

 It can be called the concept khandha and paramattha khandha.
 The yogi has to contemplate the arising khandha.
 If one does not overcome the pains when dukkha vedanās arise, the mind also becomes painful because we mix up the two khandhas.
-We see the pains with normal eye; this is seeing with self-view—atta to anupassati.
+We see the pains with normal eye; this is seeing with self-view—attatho anupassati.
 Have to contemplate the arising khandha with knowledge eye (ñāṇa eye).
 When discern anicca, only the body is aching and not affecting the mind.
 The mind can bear with the painful feeling.

 Sayadaw gave a simile for it.
 Dropping a stone into the lake, and it goes down to the bottom.
 After it reaching to the bottom water bubbles are rising up to the surface one by one.
 When we are looking at each of a bubble arising to the surface, and it will burst open and disappear.
 If we look at all the air bubbles inside the water, they are mixed together; we cannot see them separately from each other as we can on the surface of the water.
 Continuity of the concept creates solidity and permanent (when the yogi discerns anicca at that moment the contemplating mind becomes upekkhā.
 This is a middle way—not reacting as, like or dislike.)